-- a) it meets the criteria for recognition of a governing body outlined in Standard 4; and - b) at least 50% of its gaming proceeds are used on youth programs (the remainder of the proceeds may be used on the adult programs). - 14.
+- b) gaming proceeds are only spent on the youth, disabled and/or seniors programs. - 13.
+A governing body responsible for the delivery of a structured and developmental amateur sports program with adult and youth components may be eligible for licensing if: - a) it meets the criteria for recognition of a governing body outlined in Standard 4; and - b) at least 50% of its gaming proceeds are used on youth programs (the remainder of the proceeds may be used on the adult programs). - 14.
 A governing body responsible for the delivery of a structured and developmental amateur sports program with adult and disabled and/or seniors components may be eligible for licensing if: - a) it meets the criteria for recognition of a governing body outlined in Standard 4; and - b) all of its gaming proceeds are used on disabled or seniors programs. - 15.
-Single teams are considered "self-interest" and not normally eligible for gaming licensing.
-However, if a team represents the most senior level of competitive activity for the sport in a municipality, it may be eligible for gaming licensing if: - a) 75% of its players are 21 years of age or under; - b) the team is a member of a league sanctioned by the sport's governing body; - c) the team is not represented by a local association for the particular sport; and - d) the team supports the development of athletes in lower levels of the sport in the community (for example coaches clinics and/or youth development camps). - 16.
-Groups that are formed to promote the individual leisure-time, recreational or social interests of its members, with activities focussed around participation in sporting events are not eligible for gaming licensing. - 17.
-Non-profit sports groups that are not eligible for charitable gaming licensing under this policy may be eligible for a small raffle licence as per Section 207(1)(d) of the Criminal Code.
+Single teams are not eligible for gaming licensing.
+However, if a team represents the most senior level of competitive activity, it may be eligible for gaming licensing if: (Amended Mar 2018) - a) its players are 21 years of age or under; - b) the team is a member of a league sanctioned by the sport's governing body; - c) the team is not represented by a local association for the particular sport; and - d) the team represents a senior level team (e.g. Jr. A, AA, AAA, B, or C). - 16.
+Groups that are formed to promote leisure-time, recreational, personal, or social interests, with activities focussed around participation in sporting events are not eligible for gaming licensing.
+(Amended Mar 2018)

+17. Non-profit sports groups that are not eligible for charitable gaming licensing under this policy may be eligible for a small raffle licence as per Section 207(1)(d) of the Criminal Code.

 - 1. The Regulatory Division shall examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 Basic Eligibility, terms and conditions of licence and Board policies. - 2.
 The Regulatory Division shall review the group's record of program delivery to ensure the programs are open, advertised and promoted to the general public and there is a structured and developmental program for youth, the disabled and/or seniors. - 3.
-Groups have to demonstrate they provide a structured and developmental amateur sports program by submitting the following: - a letter of recognition by the governing body of each sport delivered by the group indicating the governing body's approval and support of the group; - b) a published set of rules and regulations for the sport; - c) an official schedule of the games or events for a specific season or year; - d) a list of accredited coaches; - e) a list of referees or judges approved by the governing body; and - f) a list of the different classifications of skill level for the players or competitors and a written description of how they have the opportunity to be promoted to a higher classification. - 4.
-For groups affiliated with a post-secondary educational institution, the group must submit the following in writing from the institution's Board of Governors or President: - a) confirmation that the group's athletic program is administered with the approval and support of the institution's athletic department; - b) approval of the proposed gaming licence; and - confirmation that the group's members or participants are registered students at the post-secondary institution.
+Groups have to demonstrate they provide a structured and developmental amateur sports program by submitting the following: - a letter of recognition by the governing body of each sport delivered by the group indicating the governing body's approval and support of the group; - b) a published set of rules and regulations for the sport; - c) an official schedule of the games or events for a specific season or year; - d) a list of accredited coaches; - e) a list of referees or judges approved by the governing body; and - a list of the different classifications of skill level for the players or competitors and a written description of how they have the opportunity to be promoted to a higher classification. - 4.
+For groups affiliated with a post-secondary educational institution, the group must submit the following in writing from the institution's Board of Governors or President: - a) confirmation that the group's athletic program is administered with the approval and support of the institution's athletic department;